When is a non-Markovian quantum process classical?: non-Markovian classical processes

-Such a `natural' quantifier of non-classicality has already been used to investigate coherence properties in transport phenomena~\cite{li2012} and, most recently, to control the departure from any classical random walk via the manipulation of quantum coherence in a time-multiplexed quantum walk experiment~\cite{smirne_experimental_2019}.
+Such a `natural' quantifier of non-classicality has already been used to investigate coherence properties in transport phenomena~\cite{li2012} and, more recently, to control the departure from any classical random walk via the manipulation of quantum coherence in a time-multiplexed quantum walk experiment~\cite{smirne_experimental_2019}.
+Let us note at this point that the experimental data that was used in Ref.~\cite{smirne_experimental_2019} to evaluate the right hand side of Eq.~\eqref{eq:boundMeasure} allows one to calculate $M(C)$ too.
+Hence, $M(C)$ can be evaluated without further acquisition of experimental data, which demonstrates the applicability of our measure to current experiments.
+In addition, our measure---or lower bounds thereof---can be employed to investigate more complex experiments with $K>2$.